Welcome From the Executive Dean

 More about Executive Dean and Vice Provost David Manderscheid

-David C. Manderscheid was previously the dean of the College of Arts and Sciences and professor of mathematics at the University of Nebraska-Lincoln from 2007 to 2013.
+David Manderscheid assumed leadership of The Ohio State University College of Arts and Sciences in 2013; he previously was dean of the College of Arts and Sciences and professor of mathematics at the University of Nebraska-Lincoln.